Want to just get started? Click here to sign up for WebiMax and start getting reviews today.

 If you find some customers who have interest in helping you with a customer testimonial, you may want to hire a professional writer, photographer, or video company to package the testimonial.
 You certainly don’t want the testimonial to seem forced or fake, but you do want it to appear professional and believable, and hiring pros may help you accomplish this.

-You do not want to offer a customer free products or a discounted bill in exchange for a positive customer testimonial, however.
-Someone may choose to reveal this information on the internet in a way to sabotage your company, making it appear as though you are bribing customers to leave positive reviews and customer testimonials.
+You do not want to offer a customer free products or a discounted bill in exchange for being part of a case study.
+Someone may choose to reveal this information on the internet in a way to sabotage your company, making it appear as though you are bribing customers to improve your brand image.